Gaben5224/SimpleDataCollector/README.md

 - Getting to know Ms-Sql

 What does this application do?
-It was designed to collect data on workflows whose performance can be measured because there are defined standards.
+It was designed to collect data on workflows which performance can be measured with defined standards.
-The data is collected in a .csv file so that reports can be easily generated in Excel.
+The data is collected in a .csv file so the reports can be easily generated in Excel.